ralph-irving/tcz-lirc/README.md

 and skip to the Add lirc-rpi module section.

 If you want to use a different remote you need to replace /usr/local/etc/lirc/lircd.conf with the config for your remote.
-There are many lirc remote configurations available from http://lirc.sourceforge.net/remotes/
+There are many lirc remote configurations available from http://lirc.sourceforge.net/remotes/ and I've included configuration files in git for a Sony RMT-116A DVD remote I created with the irrecord command as an example. (lircd-RMTD116A/lircrc-RMTD116A)

 Add usr/local/etc/lirc/lircd.conf to the end of the file /opt/.filetool.lst